Pala d'Oro: History

-The Pala d'Oro was thought to be first commissioned in 976 by Doge Pietro Orseolo, where it was made up of precious stones and several enamels depicting various saints, and in 1105 it was expanded on by Doge Ordelaffo Falier.
+The Pala d'Oro was thought to be first commissioned in 976 by Doge Pietro Orseolo, where it was made up of precious stones and several enamels depicting various saints, and in 1105 it was expanded on by Doge Ordelafo Faliero.
 In 1345, the goldsmith Giovanni Paolo Bonesegna was commissioned to complete the altarpiece by Andrea Dandolo, who was the procurator at the time, and later became doge.
 Bonesegna added a Gothic-style frame to the piece, along with more precious stones.
 Dandolo also included an inscription describing what his own additions were, along with those of his predecessors.

 Paolo Veneziano was commissioned to make wood panels to provide a cover (Pala Feriale) for when the altarpiece was not on display.
 Veneziano was commissioned between 1342-4 to make this cover, where it was dated 1345 and signed by him along with his sons, Luca and Giovanni.
 The cover is made from two pieces.
 The top plank features the Man of Sorrows in the center, who is surrounded by the Virgin and Sts.
 John, George, Mark, Peter, and Nicholas.
 The bottom plank shows narratives of Life, Martyrdom, Burial, and Translation of St Mark.
 The wooden panels were opened to the public during liturgies only.
 In the 15th century, Veneziano's "exterior" altarpiece was replaced by a wooden panel which remains today, though the Pala is now always open.

 In 1995, Veneziano's wooden Pala Feriale cover underwent conservation treatment funded by the non-profit organization Save Venice Inc.